 8 – During the years after, the Emily Whitehead Foundation has been traveling to spread the news and story of Emily’s successful treatment, can you share with us your top three most memorable moments?

 Visiting the White House and meeting then President of the United States, Barack Obama, was a highlight!
 He wrote her an excuse for school at Emily’s request because she was not allowed to tell them why she would be out for the day until after the press conference.
 He wrote, “Emily was not in school today because she was with me!”, and then he signed it.
 We were excited to be invited because after she received the therapy, Tom told her that she would get to meet the president someday when he hears that she was the first child treated.

 Another highlight was meeting Lady Gaga and having her pull Emily up on stage to sing to her.
 Emily liked meeting both Ken Burns and Steven Spielberg because she wants to be a filmmaker.
 We had a chance to go behind the scenes of Steven Spielberg’s upcoming movie, West Side Story, as it was being filmed.
 That was really fun to see how movies are made!
 We love traveling in general.
-Emily has had an opportunity to travel to several other countries, including a trip to Oslo, Norway to meet the first child treated with CAR-T in Norway.
+Emily has had an opportunity to travel to several other countries, including a trip to Oslo, Norway to meet the first child treated with CAR-T cell therapy in Norway.

 9 – We hear that your family recently published a book, and that you are working on a documentary.
 When and where can we watch it?